-The outline of this paper is as follows: we first present the concepts of a Stokes flow-based restoration scheme and its physical underpinnings.
+The outline of this paper is as follows: we first present the concepts of Stokes flow-based restoration and its physical underpinnings.
 In a second part, we introduce the numerical code we developed for this application.
-Finally, we show the results that were obtained on an upscaled version of the model presented by van Keken et al. (1997), on a more complicated model with a layered overburden, and on a model with no prior knowledge on the material properties and boundary conditions to apply.
+Finally, we show the results that were obtained on an upscaled version of the model presented by van Keken et al. (1997), on a model with no prior knowledge on the material properties and boundary conditions to apply, and on a model with faults and a non-flat free top surface.